camba1/cdcon21BuildDriver/README.md

 Finally, for orchestration, the stack is as follows:

-- `Docker` for creating application images
+- `BuildPacks` for creating application images
+- `Screwdriver` for CI/CD
 - `Docker-compose` to run the application
 - `Minikube` to run the application in Kubernetes